RubenBjorkoy/gruppe9/client/README.md

 Tagger – This page gives you a list of all the different tags which have been created.
 You can either sort the tags by how many questions they have received or by searching for the name of a tag.

-## Usage

-The user first comes to the Forum page where the questions are shown in order of sporsmalid.
-The user can then filter the unanswered questions or sort according to number of viewings or last changed.

-The user can use the buttons to come into the question details.
-Here the user can comment on, edit or delete the given question.

-In addition to the question, the user is presented with the answers to the question, or the user can create a new answer.
-Answers can be commented on, edited or deleted.
-The user may mark the answer as a favorite, vote up or down the answer.
-The answers can be sorted based on votes (poeng) or after last changed.
-Comments can be changed or deleted.

-Nytt Spørsmal page allows the user to create a new question.
-The question must contain a tag.
-A list of tags is presented.
-The user can add a new tag if the current tags do not cover their topic.

-Favoritter lists the current favorite answers.

-Tagger lists the current tags in the database.
-Tags can either be created, edited or deleted.
-The user can also sort the tags based on the number of questions where the tag is referanced.